“Yeah, good luck with that.”

 Your friend isn't a very good singer, but he tells you that he's going to enter a singing talent show.
 He says that he's sure that he'll win first place.
 You don't think that's possible.
-You say under your breath (quietly, so he can't hear):
+You say this under your breath (quietly, so he can't hear).

 Yeah, good luck with that.

 Want Video and Sound?
 Follow us on YouTube

 "Good luck" is a phrase you say to someone to encourage them for something they're going to try to do.
 Before someone takes a test, applies for a job, or tries to write a novel, you can say:

 If you want to specify what you're wishing them good luck with, you can say "good luck on (something)":

 "Good luck with that" is a set phrase that people say when you're going to try something that they think will be hard or impossible.